sgerwk/libvdpau-sunxi/README.md

 # About

-libvdpau-sunxi is a [VDPAU] (ftp://download.nvidia.com/XFree86/vdpau/doxygen/html/index.html) backend driver for Allwinner based (sunxi) SoCs.
+libvdpau-sunxi is a [VDPAU](ftp://download.nvidia.com/XFree86/vdpau/doxygen/html/index.html) backend driver for Allwinner based (sunxi) SoCs.

-It is based on the [reverse engineering effort] (http://linux-sunxi.org/Cedrus) of the [linux-sunxi] (http://linux-sunxi.org) community.
+It is based on the [reverse engineering effort](http://linux-sunxi.org/Cedrus) of the [linux-sunxi](http://linux-sunxi.org) community.
 It does neither depend on code, which was released by Allwinner, nor does it act like a wrapper around some precompiled binary libraries. libvdpau-sunxi is a clean implementation, that is based on reverse engineering.